sudohippie/throttle/README.md

 Details for this implementation can be found at: [Leaky Bucket](http://en.wikipedia.org/wiki/Leaky_bucket) With in the API, Leaky buckets have been implemented as two types

-1. StepDownLeakyTokenBucket
+1. StepDownLeakyTokenBucketStrategy
-2. StepUpLeakyTokenBucket
+2. StepUpLeakyTokenBucketStrategy

-StepDownLeakyTokenBucket resembles a bucket which has been filled with tokens at the beginning but subsequently leaks tokens at a fixed interval.
+StepDownLeakyTokenBucketStrategy resembles a bucket which has been filled with tokens at the beginning but subsequently leaks tokens at a fixed interval.
-StepUpLeakyTokenBucket resemembles an empty bucket at the beginning but get filled will tokens over a fixed interval.
+StepUpLeakyTokenBucketStrategy resemembles an empty bucket at the beginning but get filled will tokens over a fixed interval.

 ## Examples